EM1503 - Opening the Enquiry: Statute: Neutral Approach

 An officer of HMRC can enquire into any return.

-- You should therefore adopt a neutral opening in enquiries.
+- You should adopt a neutral approach when opening enquiries.
 Information powers in FA2008/Sch36 allow you to require information for the purpose of checking the person’s tax position.

 - Do not tell the person if the enquiry is a random one